Frank Mijnals

-Frank Mijnals (born 8 February 1933) is a Surinamese former football player who has played for S.V.
+Franklin Mijnals (born 8 February 1933) is a Surinamese former football player who has played for S.V.
 Robinhood in the Surinamese Hoofdklasse, and for USV Elinkwijk in the Dutch Eredivisie.
 He also played for the Suriname national team.

 He is the son of former Surinamese international football player Louis Mijnals, and the younger brother of Humphrey Mijnals, an international footballer as well with whom he played for the majority of his career.

 Career

 Early career

 Mijnals started his playing career on the Mr. Bronsplein in Paramaribo, Suriname, together with his brother.
 The two would be coached by their father, then Hoofdklasse player, and Surinamese International Louis Mijnals.
 Mijnals played in the youth ranks of Remo on the Bronsplein before getting picked up by S.V.
 Robinhood.

 SV Robinhood

 In 1951, Mijnals joined Robinhood where his older brother had already been playing.
 As an attacker he was known for his speed and goal scoring ability.
 While his brother departed for a professional career in Brazil, Mijnals remained in Suriname, helping Robinhood to four national titles during his tenure with the club.
 In 1957, Mijnals moved to the Netherlands in pursuit of a professional career, joining USV Elinkwijk of Utrecht where he would play with his brother once more.